datalab-org/datalab/README.md

 - A simple, intuitive UI for recording sample metadata and relationships with other samples (batches, offshoots), alongside synthesis parameters and raw data.
-- Basic analysis and plotting of live and archived data attached to a sample, e.g., characterisation via XRD or NMR, electrochemical cycling data and images -- see Blocks for a complete list.
+- Basic analysis and plotting of live and archived data attached to a sample, e.g., characterisation via XRD or NMR, electrochemical cycling data and images (see "Data blocks" section for a complete list).
 - Interactive network visualisation of the connections between samples and inventory.

 ## Development status